M.2 vs. SSD, Which Is Better? How to Select One? - Qiling

 #2.
 Installing 2.5-inch SSD

-Step 1: Similar to HDD, you need to connect the wires to the SATA port of the motherboard.
-Once you are sure of the length, please take out the SSD, and place it in the SSD bay.
+Step 1: To install the SSD, first connect the wires to the SATA port on the motherboard, ensuring the length is suitable.
+Once you've confirmed the correct length, remove the SSD and place it in the SSD bay.

 How to install 2.5 inch SSD Drive

-Step 3: Once you are sure, Place the screen around SSD if required.
-Some of the modern cabinets offer easy placement of such SSDS and don't need any screws.
+Step 3: Once you're sure, place the screen around the SSD, if required.
+Some modern cabinets offer easy placement of SSDs without needing screws.

 How to Setup M.2 or SSD

-The software offers a built-in wizard that allows you to partition it with its new disk guide.
-You can use it on another computer to create partitions per your requirement and later connect to another PC.
+The software offers a built-The wizard allows you to partition the disk with its new disk guide.
+It can be used on another computer to create partitions according to your requirements, and then connected to another PC.

-Once you launch the software, it will reveal all the partitions on the drive.
-Right-click on any of them, and you can perform all kinds of operations, including cloning, formatting, data wiping, split or merge partitions, and so on.
+Once launched, the software will display all partitions on the drive.
+Right-clicking on any partition allows for various operations, such as cloning, formatting, data wiping, splitting or merging partitions, and more.

 Migrating OS